mantidproject/mantid/docs/source/interfaces/DrILL.rst

 When selecting the instrument and the acquisition mode, the table is updated with the needed column headers.
 To obtain information about a column, a tooltip is displayed when moving the mouse over the corresponding header.
+To facilitate filling, columns can be collapsed (button in the header), hidden (right click or menu bar) and their order can be changed by drag-and-drop.

 Each cell can be edited manually or filled programmatically by using some of the tool buttons.